Diagnosing and Repairing Distributed Routing Configurations Using Selective Symbolic Simulation

 \section{Performance Evaluation}

-We implement a prototype of \system{} as a plugin of Batfish\cite{fogel2015general} in 8K LoC in Java and will open source it after publishing.

-We conduct comprehensive evaluations on \system{} to evaluate its performance.
-All the experiments are performed on a Linux server with two Intel Xeon Silver 4210R 2.40GHz CPUs and 128GB of DDR4 DRAM.
+We have implemented a prototype of \system{} in 8K LoC in Java as a plugin of Batfish\cite{fogel2015general}, and will open source it upon publication.
+All experiments were conducted on a Linux server equipped with two Intel Xeon Silver 4210R 2.40GHz CPUs and 128GB of DDR4 DRAM.